How to organize documents in a data room hero.

 Naming conventions that actually help

-• Never use spaces in file names - use underscores
+• No spaces in file names — use underscores instead.
+Spaces cause issues with some platforms and just look messy

-• Not labeling what's missing - if a doc isn't ready, create a placeholder note
+• Not flagging what's missing — if a document isn't ready yet, add a placeholder note like 03_Audit_Report_COMING_SOON.txt.
+It shows you know what's needed and are working on it

 Data room index template